SSG-DRD-IOT/lab-eis-timeseries/README.md

 Inside the docker-compose.yml search for the ia_video_ingestion and ia_video_analytics.
 Comment out the entire section.
 You can setup EIS to run both video and time series data pipelines, but for this lab we will not be using the video services.

+# We have installed gedit plugins which allow quick commenting and uncommenting of code.
+Select the code block you wish to comment and press Ctrl-m.
+To uncomment press Shift-Ctrl-m

 ### Modify the ia_visualizer in docker-compose.yml
    In ia_visualizer service, uncomment the following lines: